ReakRoy/CSE470/README.md

 # Online Food Ordering Service
-undated the database  and admin panel
+updated the database  and admin panel